 - Space Is Slow Motion: The album was originally composed for a documentary about the moon landings.
 Many of the tracks have a slow, dreamy sound quality to them.
 One track is even named "Weightless".

-- Standard Snippet: "An Ending (Ascent)" is used a lot for scenes with Tear Jerker moments, calm, contemplative scenes and scenes taking place in space.
+- Standard Snippet: "An Ending (Ascent)" is used a lot for scenes with sad moments, calm, contemplative scenes and scenes taking place in space.